This page was printed from the Northern & Eastern Devon Formulary and Referral site at

 If you are unsure about anything you can phone into the Single Point of Access for support on making a referral:

-This guideline has been signed off by NEW Devon CCG.
+This guideline has been signed off by Devon CCG.